Summer is in full force and we have tips for kids who may struggle with sensory processing.

 The 4th of July is here.
 Nothing like a holiday to bring family and friends together – this year is extra special because many virus restrictions are being lifted.
 Since we all feel like celebrating, I thought I’d tell you a little story about my own son with autism plus sensory processing difficulties.

-This is WHY I changed to pediatric OT.
+This is WHY I became a pediatric OT.
 I needed to figure out how to help my son – and others like him.
 Since then, the phrase ‘an ounce of preparation is worth a pound of cure’ has become our daily motto.

 Where do we begin?